isovector/draconian-results/pho.md

 Provincial and regional restrictions
 ====================================

-If you have mild symptoms and no risk factors for severe illness, you do not need a COVID test.
-[Find out when you need a test].
+If you have mild symptoms and no risk factors for severe illness, you don\'t need a COVID test.
+[When do I need a test?]

 !